Course of Study for the ICP Program

 - Child Abuse Assessment and Reporting (7 hours)

 For students who entered graduate study after August 1, 2012, all course requirements are included within the degree program.

 CIIS has been approved by the BBS as officering a qualified degree for those interested in pursuing licensure as an LPCC.
 The education and practicum requirements are quite specific and will require students to take courses (and semester units) beyond the standard curriculum of this department.
-Each student must select their license specialization(s) by the end of their first semester.
+Each student must select their license specialization(s) after the end of their first year.
 Your academic advisor and the MCP staff will be happy to work with you as you make your decision, which should be documented in writing.

 ICP 5606: Gestalt Therapy (3 units)

 Gestalt Therapy will be presented as an adjunct to Existential Philosophy and Therapy, and as a natural reflection of Humanities Psychology.
 The elements of Gestalt therapy will be demonstrated—i.e., contact boundaries, awareness, figure formation, the Gestalt theory of neurosis, and disturbances at the boundaries.
 The primary emphasis will be on working in the “here and now” with a process-oriented focus.

 An overview of transpersonal psychology with an emphasis upon integral approaches to psychotherapy.
 Focus upon specific clinical issues in the field, such as spiritual emergency, meditation and psychotherapy, altered states of consciousness, and opening the heart; and psychospiritual methods for working with clients.

 ICP 7599: Clinical Practice Lab (2 units)